 In spite of the popularity of other digital marketing areas, email still remains a crucial and central aspect of strategies and stacks.

-73% of millennials prefer communications from businesses to come via email.
+73% of millennials prefer email communications from businesses.

 Google and Facebook ads make up around 55% of the entire digital ads market.

-Measuring your engagement on social media with a MarTech solution gives you an opportunity to see which content trends best across your platforms as well as gives you an insight into how effective your interactions are with users.
+Measuring your engagement on social media with a MarTech solution gives you an opportunity to see which content trends perform best across your platforms and gives you an insight into how effective your interactions are with users.